llZektorll/Windows_PreConfig/README.md

 # Description
 This is a PowerShell script for automation of routine tasks done after fresh installations of Windows 10.
 This is mearly a This is merely a set of tweaks and configurations to suit my needs.

+I do not take any responsibility is the script brakes your computer, summons a demons, call alien's or any other crazy idea you may think of.

 -------